 Rarely do SMOK devices and tanks falter in their mastery of vapor production.
 Since everyone seems to be jumping on the mesh-coil bandwagon, the BF mesh coils for the TF tank are superb.
 They are very smooth on the draw, and the flavor quality is also excellent.

-It would have been better to see more vaping-related features added onto the board.
-A passcode feature to lock the mod is cool, but it would’ve been much better to add another vaping output (bypass or curve.
+It would have been better to see more vaping-related features added to the board.
+For example, a passcode feature to lock the mod is cool, but adding another vaping output (bypass or curve) would’ve been much better.
 But overall, the Morph 219W and the TF tank make a good match for anyone who loves SMOK devices or touchscreen mods.